Financial-Times/origami-service-makefile/README.md

   - `CMDB_API_KEY`: The API key to use when performing CMDB operations
   - `RELEASE_LOG_API_KEY`: The change request API key to use when creating and closing release logs
   - `GRAFANA_API_KEY`: The API key to use when performing Grafana operations
+  - `WHITESOURCE_API_KEY`: The API key to use when testing dependencies with Whitesource

 Contact